devchaitanya/devchaitanya/README.md

 - 🌱 I’m currently learning **DevOps with AWS,Machine Learning**

+- 📚 3rd year undergrad major in CS with AI and ROBOTICS

+- 🤖 i love to learn and build things

 - 📫 How to reach me **ck.dev27@gmail.com**

 - ⚡ Fun fact **I am Funny**